tchambon/A-Sliced-Wasserstein-Loss-for-Neural-Texture-Synthesis/README.md

 ![caption paper](https://unity-grenoble.github.io/website/images/thumbnails/publication_sliced_wasserstein_loss.png)

-This implementation focus on the key part of the paper: the sliced wasserstein loss for texture synthesis.
+This implementation focuses on the key part of the paper: the sliced wasserstein loss for texture synthesis.

 ## Requirements